SOFIE-project/Semantic-Representation/README.md

 ## How to write an SR with WoT TD

-The TD is a json file which resides in the IoT device or in a device which will act as an entry point of an IoT system.
+The TD is a json file which resides in the IoT device's file system or in a device which will act as an entry point of an IoT system.
 This file is read by any external entity or a system to understand how the IoT device could be used.

 A TD instance has four main components: